Scutarx: Parabasisphenoid

 Unlike those of other aetosaurians like Stagonolepis robertsoni and Aetosauroides scagliai, the basal tubercle and the basipterygoid processes of Scutarx deltatylus have a broad contact and are not elongate.
-Scutarx deltatylus also possess deep, round parabasisphenoid recess, a trait apomorphic to this taxon.
+Scutarx deltatylus also possesses deep, round parabasisphenoid recess, a trait apomorphic to this taxon.

-Post Cranial Skeleton
+Post cranial skeleton

 In both the anterior and posterior views, the centrum faces are subcircular, somewhat concave, and have slightly flared rims.
 Each centrum has two concave, ventromedially inclined, rectangular surfaces that are separated by a sharp, deep mid-line keel.
 The anteroventral corners of the centrum have oval-shaped parapophyses that are oriented posteriorly, and each one begins a pronounced ridge that reaches the centrum's posterior edge.
 The dorsoventral and mediolateral sides of the centra are concave, forming distinct but shallow lateral fossae that make contact with the neural arch dorsally.
 At the base of the neural arch, the diapophyses are positioned centrally.
 The best-preserved vertebra reveals that they are oval in cross-section, bent ventrolaterally, and somewhat elongate.
 In the back, the neural canal is rounded.
 The matching centrum face is shorter than the complete neural arch.
 The zygapophyses are well formed, long, and inclined at a 45-degree angle.